 - Metropolitan State University’s (MSU) One World One Water (OWOW) Center — MSU Denver and the Gardens joined forces to share leadership and management of OWOW.
 This move strengthens both institutions’ ability to impact varied water issues and benefits multiple audiences: MSU Denver students pursuing an interdisciplinary Water Studies degree; Gardens’ visitors and members; and our surrounding communities.

 - Plant Select — The Gardens co-founded this program with CSU to seek out, identify and distribute the best plants for our region.

 - Denver Water — Recent support from Denver Water as well as the Rocky Mountain Chapter of the North American Rock Garden Society has helped fund sub metering in the Rock Alpine Garden to better monitor water usage there.
-After a season of monitoring, we now know that the typical water usage in that garden is approximately 6 gallons per square foot during the growing season.
+After a season of monitoring, we now know that the typical water usage in that garden is approximately six gallons per square foot during the growing season.
 By comparison, a typical square foot of turfgrass needs 18 gallons per square foot per season to sustain it.

 - Watershed Conference — In partnership with several Colorado organizations, the Gardens hosted the third annual Watershed Conference on June 29, 2017, convening nearly 250 water professionals to discuss conservation, green infrastructure, sustainable agriculture and corporate social responsibility.

 - Alliance for Water Efficiency — In 2011, we became the first public garden member of this national organization promoting the efficient and sustainable use of water.